FAQ

 Q. Does honey expire?

-The expiration date of honey is 5 years.
-It is 3 years for the honey mixed with other bee products, and 3 years for other bee products such as royal jelly as well.
+However, for export honey overseas, the Best Before date for honey is 5 years.
+It is 4 years for bee pollen, 3 years for the honey mixed with other bee products, and 3 years for other bee products such as royal jelly as well.

-All Rojel products have their expiration (best before) dates printed on the label in accordance with the RMP regulations.
+All Rojel products have their Best Before dates printed on the label in accordance with the RMP regulations.

 Q. Why is the colour and consistency of honey different?